-And the same thing on the downside, if you have a lot of sellers, just if you take, let’s say, in January this major sell off, if there’s so many people on the other side, and prices are so far extended to the downside, then all of a sudden, everybody that’s selling, 90% of the people were selling, now you got the rest of the people, or some of the people now stepping in and say: I’ve already sold and made my profits on the short side, why don’t I step in and now it’s more favorable to actually go long because we’re so far away from those highs again, so again, the market’s looking for balance.
+And the same thing on the downside, if you have a lot of sellers, just if you take, let’s say, in January this major sell-off, if there are so many people on the other side, and prices are so far extended to the downside, then all of a sudden, everybody that’s selling, 90% of the people were selling, now you got the rest of the people, or some of the people now stepping in and say: I’ve already sold and made my profits on the short side, why don’t I step in and now it’s more favorable to actually go long because we’re so far away from those highs again, so again, the market’s looking for balance.

 Think about your risk

-And when you get into these events, you have to always think about your risk, and what is really happening underneath the surface.
+And when you get into these events, you have to always think about your risk, and what is happening underneath the surface.

-The people on TV, the people on the news, reading reports, all that stuff, you could read it for days, hours, months, years, before the event even happens and it wouldn’t really give you and edge, you might think it does, but most of the time, it really just doesn’t give you an edge.
+The people on TV, the people on the news, reading reports, all that stuff, you could read it for days, hours, months, years, before the event even happens and it wouldn’t really give you an edge, you might think it does, but most of the time, it really just doesn’t give you an edge.

-Then in that case you might be able to have an edge or advantage.
+Then, in that case, you might be able to have an edge or advantage.
 But, if you’re a retail trader, knowing these things ahead of time is very difficult.

-Whether it comes to earnings, whether it comes to Janet Yellen, whether it comes to Brexit votes, any of these things is much more difficult, and that is just simply because you don’t know which way it’s going to go, and a lot of times, even just like with earnings, when earnings are great, sometimes the market, or that stock will still sell off, and that is simply because the expectations for the next quarter or the next year get reduced, or maybe because the price was already so high in the stock.
+Whether it comes to earnings, whether it comes to Janet Yellen, whether it comes to Brexit votes, any of these things is much more difficult, and that is just simply because you don’t know which way it’s going to go, and a lot of times, even just like with earnings, when earnings are significant, sometimes the market, or that stock will still sell off, and that is just because the expectations for the next quarter or the next year get reduced, or maybe because the price was already so high in the stock.

 Just because there’s positive news o negative news, it doesn’t mean that things will go to the upside or the downside, remember it’s about the perception of that news.

-For me, I was mostly short there, and then when we get into this area and we start popping and people get a little worried, you start reducing your position.
+For me, I was mostly short there, and then when we get into this area, and we start popping, and people get a little worried, you start reducing your position.

 If you look at the weekly, again, we’re getting to all-time highs.
 And this is actually in moments like this, where you can have breaks of these all-time highs, and you may get things like this Brexit deal, new presidential candidate, because what we could do is pop a little bit higher here, pull back a little bit, and then during the presidential race then break through it.

-Not only look at the news, but instead look at how the market reacts to it
+Not only look at the news but instead look at how the market reacts to it

 Because it’s not about what happened, it’s about how the traders act and behave on that news, how the traders act and behave and how they put their money to play based on those results.